-In order to avoid the expense and inconvenience of issuing fractional shares to registered stockholders who hold fewer than 1 share in a record account after the reverse split, under Maryland state law, NCR may either arrange for the sale of these fractional shares or pay cash for their fair value.
-If stockholders approve this proposal at the annual meeting and the Transaction is completed, the Board of Directors will elect either to arrange for NCR's transfer agent to sell these fractional shares on the open market, or to have NCR pay cash for the fractional shares based on the trading value of the NCR common stock that is cashed out.
-The board will make this decision, in its sole discretion, as soon as practicable after the annual meeting and will publicly announce its decision in a press release and post it on our website at http://www3.ncr.com/press release/.
+In order to avoid the expense and inconvenience of issuing fractional shares to stockholders who hold fewer than 1 share in a registered account after the reverse split, under Maryland state law, NCR may either arrange for the sale of fractional shares or pay cash for the fair value of such shares.
+If stockholders approve the Transaction at the annual meeting and the Transaction is completed, the Board of Directors will elect either to arrange for NCR's transfer agent to sell these fractional shares on the open market, or to have NCR pay cash for the fractional shares based on the trading value of the NCR common stock that is cashed out.
+The board will make this decision, in its sole discretion, as soon as practicable after the annual meeting and will publicly announce its decision in a press release and post it on our website at

+.
 The details of each of the board's options and the manner of determining trading value under each option are summarized in the following chart:

-Option

-Determination of Trading Value
+Option Determination of Trading Value